 - 10.13.1.
 The candidate shall ensure that the thesis, published works and thesis, portfolio including thesis, or creative research and thesis (hereafter referred to as "the thesis"), is submitted to the Secretary of the University Research Degrees Sub-Committee before the expiry of the registration period. - 10.13.2.
 The principal supervisor will be expected to confirm that the thesis meets the required criteria for submission.2 - 10.13.3.
 The candidate shall satisfy any conditions of eligibility for examination required by the University Research Degrees Sub-Committee. - 10.13.4.
 The candidate shall take no part in arrangement of the examination and shall have no formal contact with the external examiner(s) between the appointment of the examiners and the oral examination. - 10.13.5.
 The candidate shall confirm, through the submission of a declaration form, that the thesis has not been submitted for a comparable academic award.
 The candidate shall not be precluded from incorporating in the thesis, covering a wider field, work which has already been submitted for a degree or comparable award, provided that it is indicated, on the declaration form and also in the thesis, which work has been so incorporated.
 The candidate shall warrant that the work is entirely their own and that all quotations are acknowledged and attributed.
 The candidate must also declare that they are cognisant with the University's plagiarism policy and rules. - 10.13.6.
 The candidate shall ensure that the thesis format is in accordance with the requirements of the University's regulations (see sections 10.10.1.8 and 10.10.4.2).
-Theses should be submitted for examination in a temporarily bound form which is sufficiently secure to ensure that pages cannot be added or removed.3 A thesis submitted in a temporarily bound form shall be in its final form in all respects save the binding.
-In such cases the candidate shall confirm that the contents of the permanently bound thesis are identical with the version submitted for examination, except where amendments have been made to meet the requirements of the examiners.
+Theses should be submitted for examination in an electronic form.
 Following the award, the final thesis shall be submitted to the Secretary of the University Research Degrees Sub-Committee in electronic form for deposit in the UWL Repository and in bound form for the University Library.